eyas-ranjous/timer-node/README.md

 ```

 ### .stop()
 stops the timer. returns a timer reference.
+The timer can be started again by calling `.start()` which clears recorded values.

 ```js
 timer.stop();